yuno-payments/yuno-docs/docs/Security and Compliance/network-tokens.md

 1. Let Yuno provision and collect network tokens.
 2. Use your existing network tokens.

-### 1- Let Yuno provision and collect network tokens
+### 1. Let Yuno provision and collect network tokens

-We procure network tokens from leading card networks including Visa, Mastercard, and American Express.
-These tokens are meticulously safeguarded within the Yuno infrastructure and are used instead of the actual cards during the authorization process.
+We procure network tokens from leading card networks, including Visa, Mastercard, and American Express.
+These tokens are securely stored within the Yuno infrastructure and are used instead of the actual cards during the authorization process.

-There is no need for additional integration to access the advantages of network tokenization when Yuno manages the solicitation and accumulation of tokens on your behalf.
-Simply adhere to the standard payment workflow corresponding to your specific card payment integration.
-Yuno seamlessly handles the process, adeptly substituting card details for a network token, resulting in heightened authorization rates.
+There is no need for additional integration to access the benefits of network tokenization when Yuno manages the solicitation and accumulation of tokens on your behalf.
+Simply follow the standard payment workflow corresponding to your specific card payment integration.
+Yuno seamlessly handles the process, substituting card details for a network token, resulting in increased authorization rates.

-To activate payments using network tokens, kindly contact our Support Team to provision or request the necessary credentials.
+To activate payments using network tokens, please contact our support team to provision or request the necessary credentials.

 #### Response example

-Either during the enrollment or payment creation, you will receive the basic information of the Network token used in the corresponding operation.
+During either the enrollment or payment creation, you will receive the basic information of the network token used in the corresponding operation.

 ```json
 {